 Once the body wood has been selected and bookmatched I use a template to carefully trace the body shape onto the wood.
 This is the first time we get to “see” the instrument.
 From this point I often make minor adjustments to the book match or the placement of the body on the wood, until the layout is perfect.

 Although I occasionally lacquer an instrument, the finish I use most often on my ukes is a product called Osmo.
 It is made in Germany and is a combination of waxes an oils.
-It is a low VOC finish made of ingredients that I feel good about using.
+It is a low VOC finish made of ingredients that I feel good about using, mostly oils and waxes.
 Osmo builds and incredible luscious satin finish that feels amazing in the hands, while protecting the instrument.
-Once all of the parts are finished final assembly, wiring, and setup begins.
+Once all of the parts are finished, final assembly, wiring, and setup begins.
 Everything is checked and double checked and I jam on the uke for a little while to make sure it plays and sounds as good as it looks before it is photographed and ready to be picked up or shipped!